vmedv/Benchmark-v700-performance-prediction/SOFTWARE_DESIGN.md

 ### DataMap

-The [DataMap](./microbench/workloads/data_maps/data_map.h) is used by an ArgsGenerator to translate an index into a key or value.
-The `get` function take an `index` and return the corresponding key or value.
+The [DataMap](./microbench/workloads/data_maps/data_map.h) is used by an ArgsGenerator to translate an index into a key or a value.
+The `get` function takes an `index` and returns the corresponding key or value.

 ##### NOTES
-The [DataMapBuilder](./microbench/workloads/data_maps/data_map_builder.h) exists the `getOrBuild` function.
+The [DataMapBuilder](./microbench/workloads/data_maps/data_map_builder.h) provides the `getOrBuild` function.
-If it is the first calling, the function creates the new DataMap object and returns pointer to that, else it returns the pointer to last created object.
+If it is the first call, the function creates the new DataMap object and returns a pointer to that, else it returns the pointer to last created object.
 Thus, different ArgsGenerators can work with one DataMap.
 The `getOrBuild` function does not need to be overridden.

-Also, the json representation of DataMapBuilder exist object id, so the `getOrBuild` function the DataMapBuilder with the same id will return a pointer to the same object.
+Also, the json representation of DataMapBuilder has object id, so the `getOrBuild` of the DataMapBuilder called with the same id will return a pointer to the same object.
 The id is set automatically.

+of the DataMapBuilder called with the same id will return a pointer to the same object.

 [//]: # (This function creates the new object if)

 ### Distribution

-The [Distribution](./microbench/workloads/distributions/distribution.h) simulate some random variable.
+The [Distribution](./microbench/workloads/distributions/distribution.h) simulates some random variable.

 It is important to note that it generates some value from a distribution that later is translated into an appropriate key or value by an ArgsGenerator.